 You might consider using cat-safe tear stain remover wipes to remove stains from your kitty’s face and coat.

-Cute White Cat Breeds
+Caring For White Cat Breeds

 Remember to choose a white cat the right size for your home.